How Social Connection Affects Stress and Fatigue

 How Social Stress Affects the HPA Axis

-Chronic psychosocial stress — including perceived social isolation — has been associated with:
+Chronic psychosocial stress — including perceived social isolation — has been associated with measurable disruptions to this system:

-Over time, these patterns may contribute to fatigue, sleep disturbance, impaired concentration, and reduced tolerance to physical or emotional stressors (14–16).
+Over time, these patterns may contribute to fatigue, sleep disturbance, impaired concentration, and reduced tolerance to physical or emotional stressors.
+Gregory Miller and colleagues have demonstrated that chronic psychological stress can induce glucocorticoid receptor resistance, reducing the body’s ability to regulate its own inflammatory and stress responses (14–16).

 Social Isolation, Inflammation, and Immune Signalling

-Beyond hormonal effects, loneliness has been linked to increased activity of pro-inflammatory pathways.
+Loneliness activates conserved transcriptional response to adversity (CTRA) pathways, upregulating pro-inflammatory gene expression while downregulating antiviral responses, as Steve Cole’s social genomics research at UCLA has demonstrated (15).
+Beyond hormonal effects, loneliness has been linked to increased activity of nuclear factor kappa-B (NF-κB) and other pro-inflammatory signalling cascades.
 Studies have shown associations between social isolation and elevated inflammatory markers such as C-reactive protein (CRP) and interleukin-6 (IL-6) (17–19).

-These mechanisms are particularly relevant in individuals with persistent fatigue and poor recovery, post-viral illness, or stress-related symptom clusters, where immune and nervous system regulation may already be compromised (20–22).
+These mechanisms are particularly relevant in individuals with persistent fatigue and poor recovery, post-viral illness (including post-COVID conditions), or stress-related symptom clusters, where immune and nervous system regulation may already be compromised.
+Robert Naviaux’s metabolomics research has identified specific metabolic signatures associated with chronic fatigue that overlap with inflammation-driven pathways (20–22).

 The Functional Medicine Perspective: Why Symptoms Persist